Gilwyad/mailnesia.com/markdown-pages/domains.markdown

 @mailnesia.com, if you just need a quick address then forget about it, use these alternate names.

- - bulkfinder.xyz
+ - bulkfinder.online
- - dup.email
+ - dup.lol
- - legit-subscription.online
+ - legit-subscription.store
- - mailgetter.shop
+ - mailgetter.art
- - poofmail.store
+ - poofmail.online